dclnbrght/web/content-software/playing-safe-with-ai.md

 MCP server responses can also contain malicious instructions (see [Prompt Injection](#prompt-injection) above).

 It's incredibly tempting to connect everything together without properly considering the security and data privacy risks, unintentionally giving AI agents excessive agency.

+> "it's probably a certainty that probabilistic systems will bite you undeterministically"

 It's like handing a bored kid your phone to play a game, next thing you know, they're deleting your photos and messaging your boss\!

 **Key Risks**